"Knowledge for the western back roads explorer..."

 What's new at BackRoadsWest.com?

-Save this website as a favorite and check this page for updates to your existing Guides and for what new Guides we have completed.
+Save this website as a favorite and check back for updates to your existing Virtual Tour Guides and to see what new Virtual Tour Guides we have completed.

 February 2009 - Our new web page that offers free KML map data detailing our trips is now on-line.
 Currently, we have less than a handful of map data files available, but we will be adding more in the coming months.
 Read more on our Map Data web page.